Dr. Marc Zittartz

 Meet the Expert

-Marc Zittartz, Principal Consultant and Managing Director, Insife Germany since 2021
+Marc Zittartz, Head of Customers and Projects Central Europe and Managing Director, Insife Germany since 2021

-Today Marc is Principal Consultant at Insife.
+Today Marc is Head of Customers and Projects Central Europe at Insife.
 His main fields of expertise are business processes and applications for pharmacovigilance, supported by proven knowledge in international team leadership, project management, computerized systems validation, and business intelligence.

 Prior to his consulting career Marc headed the Drug Safety IT and Application Management groups at UCB and Grünenthal, respectively.
 In these roles he was the project leader for the implementation or upgrade of Pharmacovigilance IT systems.
 He has experience in designing and implementing signal detection and management systems.
 At Grünenthal Marc successfully conducted a business process improvement initiative for the Global Drug Safety department.